MGL c.6 s.178C-178Q Sex Offender Registry Law

-MGL c.265, s.48 Sex offenders may not drive ice cream trucks
+MGL c.265, s.48 Sex offenders may not engage in ice cream truck vending

 803 CMR 1 : Sex Offender Registry Board.

-42 USC 13663 Ineligibility of Dangerous Sex Offenders for Admission to Public Housing
+42 USC s.
+13663 Ineligibility of Dangerous Sex Offenders for Admission to Public Housing

 Coe, et al. v.
 Sex Offenders Registry Board